dcyoung/dcyoung.github.io/_posts/2023-02-02-gh-pages-staging-deployments.md

 - `create-git-repo`: creates a new github repository
 - `delete-git-repo`: deletes an existing github repository

 I used simple JS scripts to hit the Github API, and made dedicated actions for each.
 I'd recommend tightly controlling any actions that leverage secrets or personal access tokens, rather than using third party actions.
-See the [code](https://github.com/dcyoung/r3f-audio-visualizer/tree/dev/actions) for more details.
+See the action repositories for more details: [ga-create-git-repo](https://github.com/dcyoung/ga-create-git-repo), [ga-delete-git-repo](https://github.com/dcyoung/ga-delete-git-repo).

 ## Creating Workflows